 So...
 How Safe Is Toronto Really?

 - Visas - Since there is a difference among the citizens of certain countries and their necessity for a visa when entering Canada, the best way is to visit sites and get informed about your own country.
-An Electronic Travel Authorization (eTA) is required and costs $7 CAD.
+An Electronic Travel Authorization (eTA) is required and costs CAD 7.

 - Currency - The Canadian dollar is the official currency of Canada.
 The best way of paying is by using a credit card.
 If you decide to exchange money, banks and exchange offices are the safest solution.
 Most stores would change your money, but they will choose the exchange rate which could not be suitable.

-- Airports - Toronto Pearson International Airport, officially named Lester B. Pearson International Airport, is the busiest Canadian airport which is used not only by the travelers that come to Toronto, but also to all other major cities in Canada.
+- Airports - Toronto Pearson International Airport, officially named Lester B. Pearson International Airport, is the busiest Canadian airport that is used not only by the travelers that come to Toronto but also to all other major cities in Canada.
 It is 22.5 km away from the city center.
-Some other smaller airports of Toronto are Billy Bishop Toronto City Airport, Toronto/Buttonville Municipal Airport and Toronto/Downsview Airport.
+Some other smaller airports of Toronto are Billy Bishop Toronto City Airport, Toronto/Buttonville Municipal Airport, and Toronto/Downsview Airport.

 - Travel Insurance - It is always advisable that travelers acquire a travel insurance policy in case of emergency medical expenses and lost, damaged or stolen private possessions.